 • Wing Chun shadow fighting, including all the footwork.

 • Target practice, including, e.g. wall-bags, punching bags, focus mitts.

 • Partner exercises, e.g. San Sau, Chi Sau, Gor Sau.

 • Hard and Soft Qigong.

 • Functional physical training.

 What is your interest outside of martial arts?

 Since 1994, I have studied and taught sports performance coaching, teaching methodology, and biomechanics.
 I also have a great interest in philosophy and psychology, and this knowledge benefits me as a trainer in martial arts.

 Do you have a vision for your Wing Chun?

-My personal goals are to develop the Practical Wing Chun system further, showing the world its greatness, sharing these many treasures, and making it all accessible for anyone with the right mindset.
-Soon, I believe we will succeed with integrating principles from Wing Chun into all kinds of martial arts and possibly to bring it into different institutions that work with the management of physical conflict.
+My personal goals are to develop the Practical Wing Chun system further, showing the world its greatness, sharing these many treasures, and making it all accessible to anyone with the right mindset.
+Soon, I believe we will succeed in integrating principles from Wing Chun into all kinds of martial arts and possibly to bring it into different institutions that work with the management of physical conflict.
 I also like to help others to see the beauty of Wing Chun and help to integrate it into the Hollywood movie productions on a larger scale.
 I believe we will see a future, where lots of people apply Wing Chun principles as strategies in all parts of life with great benefit.